-During the years ended December 31 2022 and 2021 the Company entered into three and six license and supply agreements, respectively, whereby the Company will receive a royalty or other proceeds from the specified product revenues in select non-US markets from the licensor, if and when the underlying products are approved and commercialized.
-No royalty revenues have been received through December 31, 2022 under any of these agreements.
+As of December 31, 2023 and December 31, 2022, the Company had nine and eight commercial license and supply agreements outstanding, whereby the Company will receive a royalty or other proceeds from the specified product revenues from the licensor, if and when the underlying products are approved and commercialized or sold via compassionate use or early access programs.
+No revenues have been received through December 31, 2023 from any of these agreements.